Saeed-dev2/Traffic_Light_Controller_ESP32/README.md

 - **Green LED**: Represents the "Go" signal, stays on for 1 minute.
 - **Yellow LED**: Represents the "Caution" signal, stays on for 3 seconds.
 - **Red LED**: Represents the "Stop" signal, stays on for 1 minute.
-- **Task-based Control**: Uses FreeRTOS tasks to manage the LED sequence.
+- **Task-based Control**: Uses FreeRTOS tasks to manage the LED Sequence.

 ## Prerequisites